NickshihU7/EE6470/Final/README.md

 which devides the output terms into even and odd.
 By doing so on and on for each stage, finally it has the time somplexity of Nlog2(N), which significantly decreasse the latency.

-The relative architecture design for 16-pt DIF FFT is shown in the figure below.
+The relative architecture design for 16-pt DIF FFT which has 4 stages is shown in the figure below.

 ![DIF FFT diagram](DIF_FFT.png)